alfonsotames/seraph/doc/index.rst

 .. _SERAPH_board:

-SERAPH L432KC by Materiam
+SERAPH L4
-################
+#########

 Overview
 ********

-The Seraph L432KC is a breakout board for the little but mighty STM32L432KC ultra low power Cortex M4 MCU.
+The Seraph L4 is a breakout board for the little but mighty STM32L432KC ultra low power Cortex M4 MCU.
 With its three bright RGB leds and user/BOOT0 button, it's been especially designed for learning Zephyr and to be easily integrated in your projects.

 The STM32L432KC shines for its low power consumption, so we chose to power it up with an STLQ020 ultra-low quiescent current LDO power supply that can source up